Nico-Mayer/Algosort/README.md

-Algosort is a Website for Visualizing diffrent Algorythmens to make it more Clear how they Work.
+Algosort is a Website for Visualizing different Algorithms to make it more Clear how they Work.

 Installation: